SD2E/api-user-guide/docs/create_application_04.md

 <br>
 #### Inspect and run the deploy script

-The delploy script does two things.
+The deploy script does two things.
 It stages your app assets (including the wrapper script) on the storage system specified in the app description, and it creates a new app in the SD2E tenant using the Agave `apps-addupdate` command.
 ```
 % cd ~/fastqc/
-% bash deploy.sh fastqc-0.11.5/ fastqc-0.11.5/app.json
+% bash deploy.sh fastqc-0.11.5/
 ...
 Successfully added app fastqc-username-0.11.5
 ...